AdobeDocs/platform-learn.en/help/overview.md

 # Overview

 Adobe Experience Platform is the most powerful, flexible, and open system on the market for building and managing complete solutions that drive customer experience.
 Experience Platform enables organizations to centralize and standardize customer data and content from any system and apply data science and machine learning to dramatically improve the design and delivery of rich, personalized experiences.
-Use these videos and tutorials to learn the many components of the Experience Platform.
+Use these videos and tutorials to learn the many components of Experience Platform.

 ## What's New